sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 **[what is proxy check?]**

 At this stage we should end up having a list of checks (or proxy checks) which all would fit in a short interview.
+We are aware that these checks won't provide full confidence in the candidates abilities, but similarly to smoke testing we traded the extensiveness of verification for time.

 ### Smoke test plan for a QA engineer